rarebreed/protean-service/protean/docs/why-retro.md

 there's not enough variance possible when you roll dice.
 The difference between an "average" rating of 2 and 5 either becomes too small to make a noticeable difference, or too large.

-#### How retro solves this
+#### How protean solves this

-In retro, both attributes are rated from 1-20 and skills from 0-10.
+In protean, both attributes are rated from 1-20 and skills from 0-10.
 This gives enough variance to make the difference between a neophyte and a master much more clear.

 ### Artificial cutoffs